realguess/sys-report/README.md

 # About

-Report the current version of tools.
-In the future, would like to compare the current version on the system and the latest release.
+Report the current release of the operating system and versions of libraries and tools.

-Download a script, run on deman or run on the background to report the versions.
-Allow users to add new tool.

-## Usage
+# Usage

-    ./sys-report 2&> reports/{date}.txt
+    ./sys-report.sh 2&> reports/$(date +%F).txt